-There is an urgent need for implementing “comprehensive and meaningful reforms” at the UN, starting with the restructuring of the UN Security Council, the Turkish president said on Tuesday.
+There is an urgent need for implementing “comprehensive and meaningful reforms” at the UN, starting with restructuring the UN Security Council, Turkey’s president said on Tuesday.

 “We have seen how ineffective the existing global mechanisms have been during this crisis.
 This was so much true that it took weeks, even months, for the Security Council, the most fundamental decision-making body of the United Nations, to include the pandemic on its agenda.